 - Try to walk each day.
 Start by walking a little more than you did the day before.
 Bit by bit, increase the amount you walk.
-Walking boosts blood flow and helps prevent pneumonia and constipation.
+Walking boosts blood flow and helps prevent pneumonia.

 - Avoid strenuous activities, such as bicycle riding, jogging, weight lifting, or aerobic exercise, until your doctor says it is okay.
 When you are active again, a support belt can help secure the ileostomy pouch.

 - For at least 6 weeks, avoid lifting anything that would make you strain.
 This may include heavy grocery bags and milk containers, a heavy briefcase or backpack, cat litter or dog food bags, a vacuum cleaner, or a child.

 - Ask your doctor when you can drive again.